ewang26/CircleArea/README.md

 # An Open Source Package on Calculating the Area of a Circle

-In this work, we turned a simple Java program that computes the area of a circle with radius 5.
+In this work, we turned a simple Java program that computes the area of a circle with radius 5 into a package.
 We used Maven, a package manager, to build and manage this project.